dpc-sdp/tide_demo_content/README.md

 ````

 ## Hooks
+* `hook_tide_demo_content_collection_ignore` is invoked before Tide Demo Content
+  imports demo content collections.
+It allows other modules to exclude unwanted
+  demo content collections.
+When a collection is ignored, all its dependants
+  are also automatically ignored due to missing dependencies.
+Ignoring the
+  `tide_demo_content:tide_media.demo` and `tide_demo_content:tide_site.demo`
+  will exclude *all* default demo content from Tide modules except demo users.
 * `hook_tide_demo_content_entity_imported` is invoked after Tide Demo Content
   imports a demo entity.

 ## Known issues
 * Yaml Content: [Nodes Cannot Create Menu Links Automatically](https://www.drupal.org/node/2879468)
 * Yaml Content: [Nodes Cannot Create Path Aliases](https://www.drupal.org/project/yaml_content/issues/2883434)
 * Tide Demo Content: the Import Demo Content UI only allows to import YAML
   content, it does not allow to upload files/images.
 Hence, entities in the
   uploaded YAML can only reference existing files/images.